Ruoyu6666/handover_note/README.md

 ## 2) Note regarding repo [CASTom-iGEx](https://github.com/zillerlab/CASTom-iGEx/tree/master).

 ### Module 1 [Model Training](https://github.com/zillerlab/CASTom-iGEx/tree/master/Software/model_training)
+Task 1.2 of Aim 1 focuses on training modality-specific (transcriptome, proteome and metabolome) prediction models using harmonized SNP datasets.
+The training process of PriLer in the proteome setting is similar: here, protein abundance is predicted instead of gene expression.
+Therefore, it is helpful to understand the model training process.
+For the metabolome, it's more complex.

 There is a `README.md` file describing the steps of model training.
-Supplementary Fig. 2 in the [Supplementary Information](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-024-49338-2/MediaObjects/41467_2024_49338_MOESM1_ESM.pdf) provides a visualisation of an overview of the model training process.
+Supplementary Fig. 2 in the [Supplementary Information](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-024-49338-2/MediaObjects/41467_2024_49338_MOESM1_ESM.pdf) provides a visualisation of the model training overview.

 For additional personal notes on this part, please refer to [`model_training.md`](https://github.com/Ruoyu6666/handover_note/blob/main/model_training.md) in this repository.